simonakom/shop-api/README.md

 ## Set up

-- Clone this repository to your local machine
+- Clone this repository to your local machine.
-- Navigate to the project directory
+- Navigate to the project directory.
-- Run the following command to install all the required modules listed in the "package.json" file: `npm install`
+- Run the following command to install all the required modules listed in the "package.json" file: `npm install`.
 - Run the API server locally `node app.js`.
-You should see a message: `Server is running on http://localhost:3000`
+You should see a message: `Server is running on http://localhost:3000`.

 ## Tests